Luming-L/CEG/README.md

  1. Find ‘universal single-copy’ orthologues across the taxonomic group ().
  2. Make a multiple alignment of each orthogroup, respectively.
  3. Concatenate the alignments.
-The length of one concatenated alignment is the sum of
+ - dfn
 # Requirements
  - Python 3
  - Bio